Ohio Court Records

 The Ohio Bureau of Motor Vehicles (BMV) uses a point system to track and determine penalties for various traffic violations.
 Typically, the bureau issues a warning letter when a driver accumulates six points within two years and awards penalties to drivers who accumulate 12 points or more within two years.

 Points on a driver’s record expire after two years, but an offender may opt to take a remedial driving course to remove two points off their record.
-However, the offender can only take the course once in three years and a maximum of five times in a lifetime.
+However, the offender may only take the course once in three years and a maximum of five times in a lifetime.
 The bureau also issues a permanent revocation of a driving license if the violation is a felony such as vehicular homicide or some other severe offense.
 The bureau also maintains a list of reinstatement requirements after the period of suspension has elapsed.
-Requirements include:
+These requirements include:

-• Serving the six-month suspension
+- Serving the six-month suspension

-• Completing a remedial driving course
+- Completing a remedial driving course

-• Filing a certificate of insurance
+- Filing a certificate of insurance

-• Paying a reinstatement fee
+- Paying a reinstatement fee

-• Retaking complete driver license exam
+- Retaking complete driver license exam

-How Do I Know if I Have a Traffic Ticket in Ohio?
+How Do I Know If I Have a Traffic Ticket in Ohio?

-Usually, Ohio residents who have been issued a ticket will be served by mail.
-However, if an offender misses this mail or ignores it, the court shall issue a supplemental summons or warrant.
+Usually, Ohio residents who have been issued a ticket may be served by mail.
+However, if an offender misses this mail or ignores it, the court could issue a supplemental summons or warrant.
 Drivers and concerned parties may obtain different types of driving records, depending on the intended use.
 These records include a basic driving record abstract, accident history or crash report, or complete driving history, including ticket and citation history.
 These requests are made online, in person, or by mail, depending on the jurisdiction.

 In-person and mail driving record requests may be made by completing the record request form.
-The requester must then submit or mail the form with an enclosed self-addressed stamped envelope.
+The requester may then submit or mail the form with an enclosed self-addressed stamped envelope.
 The applicable fee is $5.00.
 Direct requests to:

 Ohio BMV